Skip to content

 Register an Application

-- Setup a new Application using the Dashboard where you can then obtain an Application Key and an Application Secret .
+2. Set up a new application in the Dashboard to obtain an Application Key and an Application Secret.

 Download

-The Sinch SDK can be downloaded here.
-It contains: the library aar, this user guide, reference documentation, and sample apps for calling.
+Download the Sinch SDK from the SDK Downloads page.
+It includes the AAR library, this user guide, reference documentation, and sample apps for calling.

 Add the Sinch library